 Quick Intro: Sternum Drops

-This is a strengthening and a mobilisation exercise of the shoulders and upper back.
-It’s also a part of possible progressions to teach us how to perform a plank position – important for many other Pilates exercises.
+A light strengthening and a mobilisation exercise of the shoulders and upper back.
+It’s also a progressions to to get to a plank position – important for many other Pilates exercises such as Long Stretch, Leg Pull Front, Leg Pull, The Push Up, Hanging etc.

 🌟 The object here is to strengthen the serratus anterior, rhomboids and other upper back & shoulder muscles.

-🌟 It also serves to mobilise he shoulder blade / ribcage connection.
+🌟 It also serves to mobilise the shoulder blade / ribcage connection.

 A quick “how to”…